Jahmai Jones

-Jahmai Fitzgerald Jones (born August 4, 1997) is an American professional baseball outfielder and second baseman for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2020 with the Los Angeles Angels and has also played in MLB for the Baltimore Orioles, Milwaukee Brewers, and New York Yankees.
+Jahmai Fitzgerald Jones (born August 4, 1997) is an American professional baseball outfielder and second baseman for the Boston Red Sox of Major League Baseball (MLB).
+He made his MLB debut in 2020 with the Los Angeles Angels and has also played in MLB for the Baltimore Orioles, Milwaukee Brewers, New York Yankees, and Detroit Tigers.
+Born in the United States, he represents the South Korea national team internationally.

-Amateur career
+Early life and education

 Jones attended the Wesleyan School in Peachtree Corners, Georgia.
 He played football during his freshman and sophomore seasons, totaling 1,137 yards on 76 pass receptions and 12 touchdowns in those years.
 He then focused on baseball.
 As a senior, he hit .464 with eight home runs, 21 runs batted in (RBIs), and 40 stolen bases and was named the Gwinnett Daily Post Baseball Player of the Year.
 He was selected by the Los Angeles Angels of Anaheim in the second round of the 2015 Major League Baseball draft.

-Professional career
+Career

 Los Angeles Angels

 Jones made his professional debut with the Arizona League Angels and spent all of 2015 there, posting a .244 batting average with two home runs, 20 RBI, and 16 stolen bases.
 In 2016, Jones started the season with the Orem Owlz and was promoted to the Burlington Bees during the season.
 He finished 2016 batting .302 with four home runs, 30 RBI, and twenty stolen bases in 64 games between both clubs.

 In 2017, Jones played for both Burlington and the Inland Empire 66ers, posting a combined .282 batting average with 14 home runs, 47 RBI, 27 stolen bases and a .794 OPS in 127 games.
 In 2018, Jones played with Inland and the Mobile BayBears, slashing .239/.337/.380 with 10 home runs, 55 RBI, and 24 stolen bases in 123 games.
 In 2019, Jones spent the season with the Mobile BayBears, batting .234/.308/.324 with five home runs, fifty RBI, and nine stolen bases over 130 games.
 Following the season, he was selected to play in the Arizona Fall League for the Mesa Solar Sox, and also, he was added to the Angels 40-man roster.

 On August 31, 2020, Jones made his MLB debut as a pinch runner.
 On September 26, 2020, Jones got his first career hit off of Tony Gonsolin of the Los Angeles Dodgers.